 Have you read?

 2. Positive or proactive external expressions: This can manifest itself in reaching out to provide help, comfort and support to family, friends, neighbours or strangers in different ways.
-Others have found time to learn a language or read the books they always wanted, or have found pleasure in home activities like playing games, cooking, baking and engaging in creative hobbies.
+Others have found more time to spend outdoors or in nature, to learn a language or read the books they always wanted, or have found pleasure in home activities like playing games, cooking, baking and engaging in creative hobbies.

 3. Negative or destructive internal expressions: This style of response is characterized by negative thinking.
 People worry about themselves or someone close to them getting sick, and form negative expectations about the future regarding their work, life in general, or the state of the world after the pandemic.
 Some seem to think that they are better prepared if they expect or prepare for worst-case scenarios, but this strategy is likely to create a spiral of negative thinking, avoidance, apathy and self-isolation, which can lead to increased feelings of anxiety, depression, hopelessness and loneliness.

 4. Positive or proactive internal expressions: These people have responded to the crisis by contemplating their personal lives and the state of the world, their true values and what changes they could make to live more in-line with them, and how they can contribute to the changes they would like to see in the world.
 Other examples involve practising mindfulness and meditation techniques; trying to be more present in their everyday life and to accept the present moment as it is, and becoming more appreciative of the things they take for granted in their lives.
 Such coping strategies can help create a greater sense of meaningfulness and faith in their own capabilities of managing the situation.

 Some people express combinations of these coping styles, while others appear less affected by focusing on making their daily routines as normal as possible.

 Delivering mental healthcare during times of crisis